osrg/ryu-book/en/source/switch_test_tool.rst

-After starting the test tool, when the auxiliary switch and test target switch are connected to the controller, the test starts based on the test pattern file that you specify.
+After starting the test tool, when the auxiliary switch and test target switch are connected to the controller, the test starts based on the test pattern file that you specify. if the specified OpenFlow version is different from the OpenFlow version of connected switch, the test tool outputs the error messages and wait for a connection to be established with the specified version.